 I am a postdoctoral fellow at Utrecht University.
 I work in political theory/philosophy, in the interdisciplinary tradition of politics, philosophy and economics.
+In autumn 2019 I am a visiting scholar at the London School of Economics & Political Science.

 I work on a research project entitled "Private Property and Political Power in a Liberal-Democratic Society", led by Rutger Claassen.
 My sub-project focuses on business corporations.
 I am investigating the idea of market competition as a device to keep corporations accountable to the public good.
 I am also interested in other proposals to keep corporations accountable, for example by cultivating countervailing forces such as labour unions.